cproctor/django-banjo/README.md

 ### Running the app

-Now you can run `banjo` from the directory containing these files and the server will start.
+Now you can run `banjo` from the directory containing the `app` folder and the server will start.
 Use the `--port` command to serve from a custom port; the default is 5000.